 We’re always on the lookout for people with whom we want to work.
 If you derive great joy and meaning by helping people and have a passion for Apple technology, feel free to send us your resumé and cover letter.

 At its core, our Mission is three words: We help people.
 Our expertise lies in Apple-related technology, so that’s where we can most readily improve people’s lives.
-That said, “with their Apple technology” is not meant as a hard limit.
+That said, “with Apple technology” is not meant as a hard limit.
 If we can help people in other ways, we will.

 We stand in opposition to people suffering because of their technology.
 That is the problem we’re trying to solve for our clients and is, in large measure, why MacAtoZ exists.